 - Your username is a combination of your initials and last/family name up to 8 characters, e.g., if your name is Alex Kai Student, your user ID would be akstuden.
 You'll use this to log into Waterloo websites and for your Waterloo email address (firstname.lastname@example.org).

 If you have questions, email email@example.com (be sure to include your name and Waterloo student number so that we can better help you).

 2. Sign in to Quest

-Once you have claimed your Waterloo identity (username), you should now be able to log in to Quest.
+Once you have your Waterloo WatIAM username, you should be able to log in to Quest.
 When logging in to Quest, you'll enter your username followed by "@uwaterloo.ca."
 Using the example of Alex Student from above, you'll need to use firstname.lastname@example.org as the username for logging in to Quest.

 - You’ll find additional instructions on the Quest Undergraduate Applicants page.